MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 Each AI Builder model has a different credit consumption mechanism.
 To perform an assessment, use the AI Builder rate card in [Microsoft Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130) (pdf).

-#### Free actions
+### Free actions

-Preview scenarios don't consume credits.
+- Preview scenarios don't consume credits, except the preview feature to pass images or documents to a prompt.

-Performing tests on custom models in AI Builder pages is now free.

 - Testing prompts in prompt builder doesn't consume credits.
 - A **Quick test** on a trained object detection and document processing model doesn't consume credits.

 ### AI prompt licensing